 Once the content issues where sorted, we could move on to working on a detailed storyboard.
 Of course, storyboards can come in many different formats, but we usually use a simple template that you can download for free by clicking below.

 At this point, our instructional designers had to figure out what layouts would best suit the content, what interactions we wanted to have and so on.
 So, they would first structure the text into blocks as required by the template (titles, base text, pop-ups etc.).
 They would then add instructions for the developers, so that they would have a clearer idea of what the end result should be (object placement, interactions, button states).
 This is especially important to do in cases of modified or new layouts.

-In general, we strongly rely on our Light template set for our customizable courses because it’s clean and modern and can lend itself to a variety of topics.
+In general, we strongly rely on our Light template set for our course templates because it’s clean and modern and can lend itself to a variety of topics.
 Furthermore, it’s also one of the richest in terms of different layouts, starting with simple info pages and ending with a wide selection of interactive pages.

 There are many templates that we used just as they are.
 One type of content that we had to deal with on multiple occasions was bulleted lists, collections of short tips or characteristics etc. For this, we were happy to make use of such layouts as hotspots, timelines and sliders.